HUMSI — Human Security Initiative

 Mar 21, 2026

-Between January 2025 and February 2026, ICE deported 363 pregnant, postpartum, or nursing women, according to Department of Homeland Security data released in response to congressional inquiry.
+Between January 2025 and February 2026, ICE deported 363 pregnant, postpartum, or nursing women, with 498 total detained during that period, according to DHS data released in response to congressional inquiry.
 As of February 16, 2026, ICE held 121 pregnant, postpartum, or nursing detainees, with 9 in their final trimester.
-The data documented 16 miscarriages in detention centers through September 2025.
-Reports from medical organizations and the ACLU documented inadequate prenatal care, delayed medical attention, and violations of ICE's own policies against detaining pregnant women.
-Federal policy discourages detention of pregnant individuals except in limited circumstances.
+The data documented 16 miscarriages in detention centers, and medical professionals and immigrant rights advocates have documented inadequate prenatal care and violations of federal policy that discourages detention of pregnant individuals except in limited circumstances.

-Hundreds ordered deported in absentia at S.F. immigration court
+800 undocumented immigrants ordered deported in absentia at San Francisco immigration court

 Mar 21, 2026San Francisco, CA